 A negative result indicates that SARS-CoV-2 RNA was not present in the specimen above the limit of detection.
 However, a negative result does not exclude the possibility of COVID-19 and should not be used as the sole basis for treatment or patient management.
 The possibility of a false-negative result should be considered if the patient’s recent exposures or clinical presentation suggests that COVID-19 is likely.
 Retesting may be advisable in symptomatic individuals with an intermediate or high clinical suspicion of COVID-19, and should be considered based on clinical judgment in combination with the recommendation of public health authorities.

 Overall test sensitivity may be reduced if optimal sample collection is not followed.
-Early data suggest that some specimens, including nasal swab specimens, may lead to reduced test sensitivity as compared with saliva and NP swab specimens.
+Some specimens, including nasal swab specimens, may lead to reduced test sensitivity as compared with saliva and NP swab specimens.

 In some situations, it may be advisable to obtain a lower respiratory tract specimen for diagnostic testing because these specimens are thought to carry a higher viral load than upper respiratory tract specimens.
 Due to the high specificity of NAAT, a positive result based on an upper respiratory tract specimen is generally adequate to establish a COVID-19 diagnosis.
 For this reason, the IDSA panel suggests initially obtaining an upper respiratory tract sample rather than a lower respiratory sample when testing hospitalized patients with suspected COVID-19 lower respiratory tract infections.
 However, if the initial upper respiratory sample result is negative and the suspicion for disease remains high, the panel suggests collecting a lower respiratory tract sample rather than collecting another upper respiratory sample.

 In intubated and mechanically ventilated patients with unknown COVID-19 status, the National Institutes of Health (NIH) recommends carefully collecting a lower respiratory tract specimen for diagnostic testing.

 In the early stage of infection (within the first 7 days symptoms are experienced), antigen testing can be used to detect SARS-CoV-2 infection when NAAT is not available.
 This testing can also be used to screen individuals with known exposure to confirmed COVID-19 cases and individuals in high-risk congregate settings.